rashutyagi/S-12_B-K-Means-and-Anchor-Boxes/README.md

 # Part A --> It represents the name of the file with which we saved our image in our system.

-# Part B --> It represents what type of template I used to annotate my image for example in all my images  Iused a rectangular box which was adjustable hence it is showing "rect" as the value
+# Part B --> It represents what type of template I used to annotate my image for example in all my images  I used a rectangular box which was adjustable hence it is showing "rect" as the value

 # Part C --> It represents the  x coordinate of the starting point from where  I started the annotation.